orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch/README.md

 This script takes the following command line options:

-- `dataset_root`: the root directory where tha dataset is stored
+- `dataset_root`: the root directory where tha dataset is stored, default='../dataset'

-- `experiment`: directory in where samples and models will be saved
+- `experiment`: directory in where samples and models will be saved, default='../samples'

-- `batch_size`: input batch size
+- `batch_size`: input batch size, default=32

-- `image_size`: the height / width of the input image to network
+- `image_size`: the height / width of the input image to network, default=128

-- `channels_number`: input image channels
+- `channels_number`: input image channels, default=1

-- `num_filters_g`: number of filters for the first layer of the generator
+- `num_filters_g`: number of filters for the first layer of the generator, default=16

-- `num_filters_d`: number of filters for the first layer of the discriminator
+- `num_filters_d`: number of filters for the first layer of the discriminator, default=16

-- `nepochs`: number of epochs to train for
+- `nepochs`: number of epochs to train for, default=1000

 - `d_iters`: number of discriminator iterations per each generator iter, default=5